agl-alexglopez/str_view/README.md

 /* Finds the last position of any character in set in hay.
 If no position is found hay size is returned.
 An empty set (NULL) is valid and returns hay size.
-An empty hay returns
-   0. */
-size_t sv_find_last_of(str_view hay, str_view set);
+An empty hay returns 0. */ size_t sv_find_last_of(str_view hay, str_view set);

 /* Finds the last position at which no character in set can be found.
-   An empty set (NULL) is valid and will return position 0.
+   An empty set (NULL) is valid and will return the final character in the str_view.
 An empty hay will return 0. */ size_t sv_find_last_not_of(str_view hay, str_view set);

 /* Writes all characters in str_view to stdout. */